WISDEM/WISDEM/docs/wisdem/turbine_costsse/tutorial.rst

 .. contents:: List of Examples

-Tutorial for Turbine Component Mass Using the NREL_CSM (2015)
+Turbine Component Masses Using the NREL_CSM (2015)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 As an example of estimating turbine component masses (only) using the 2015 update of the NREL Cost and Scaling Model (CSM), let us simulate the NREL 5MW Reference Model :cite:`FAST2009`.